PoliticalGraveyard.com

 Elizabeth Bobo — of Columbia, Howard County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1988; member of Maryland state house of delegates District 12-B; elected 1998.
 Female.
 Still living as of 1998.

 Mary Boergers — of Kensington, Montgomery County, Md.; Chevy Chase, Montgomery County, Md.
 Democrat.
-Delegate to Democratic National Convention from Maryland, 1988, 2008; candidate in primary for Governor of Maryland, 1994.
+Delegate to Democratic National Convention from Maryland, 1988, 2008; candidate for Governor of Maryland, 1994.
 Female.
 Still living as of 2008.

 Hettie H. Bonnell — also known as Mrs. Robert O. Bonnell — of Baltimore, Md.
 Republican.
 Delegate to Republican National Convention from Maryland, 1956 (alternate), 1960 (member, Resolutions Committee), 1964 (alternate).
 Female.
 Still living as of 1964.

-Mrs. E. R. Bowlus — of Frederick, Frederick County, Md.
+Mrs. Emmert R. Bowlus — of Frederick, Frederick County, Md.
 Republican.
-Delegate to Republican National Convention from Maryland, 1952.
+Delegate to Republican National Convention from Maryland, 1948 (alternate), 1952 (member, Resolutions Committee).
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Antoinette M. Bram — of Greenbelt, Prince George's County, Md.
 Mayor of Greenbelt, Md., 1993-97.
 Female.
 Still living as of 1997.